MHM-lab/MHM-lab.github.io/_pages/people.md

 <br>
 ## Gülce Lale, PhD Candidate
 <img align="left" src="https://mhm-lab.github.io/images/guelce.png" width="150 px" style="padding: 10px"> <br>
-After obtaining a BSc in Computer Science & Engineering and Psychology, I pursued my passion for neuroscience by completing an MSc at the Graduate School of Systemic Neurosciences (LMU) in Munich.
+After obtaining a BSc in Computer Science & Engineering and Psychology, I pursued my passion for neuroscience by completing an MSc at the Graduate School of Systemic Neurosciences in Munich.
 Now, in my PhD, I aim to contribute to explaining individual differences in brain structure and function and their effects on cognitive functioning in mental health disorders using neuroimaging, neurocognitive, and machine learning methods.
 Outside the lab, I love spending time in nature, practicing yoga, and writing short stories.
 [Gülce's email](mailto:)
 <br>
 <br>
 <br>